jwesty/configuration-lambda/README.md

 # configuration-lambda
-APIG and Lambda executor with Actions and Slack integration
+API Gateway proxy to Lambda to run SSM Associations, with Actions and Slack integration with Terraform.